ravmustang/DonkeyMenu/README.md

 GUI Action Menu with Hotkey

 Donkey Menu GUI

-Current Release v0.4 - Base Donkey menu June 5th,2015
+Current Release v0.7a - Full Donkey Menu Admin/Donators/Regular and all its features Prior Release v0.4 - Base Donkey menu June 5th,2015

 Install instructions will come as its updated.
 For now the mission file is plug and play compatible with your Altis Epoch servers